 Risks of Breast Augmentation Surgery

-Although it is a rare risk, capsular contracture is the most commonly developed problem.
-This happens when there is too much scar tissue forming around the implant and it becomes hard and painful.
+Although low, capsular contracture is the most common risk.
+This happens when there is too much scar tissue forming around the implant and it becomes hard, painful and distorted.
 The scar tissue that forms around the implant is called the capsule.
 Scar tissue formation is a normal response to a foreign body.
 The same scar tissue forms around pacemakers and hip replacements.
 Normally, the scar tissue remains thin and soft, but when the scar tissue around the implant tightens down, thickens and squeezes on the implant it is called capsular contracture.

 This tightening can be severe, causing significant firmness to the breast, pain and distortion with implant displacement.
-Fortunately, capsular contraction is very rare because today most implants are placed under the muscle.
+Fortunately, the risk of capsular contraction is decreasing because surgical techniques have improved, more implants are being placed using the incision in the fold and most implants are placed under the muscle.

 Capsular contracture can happen any time after surgery, but it most commonly occurs within the first 3 years.
 It can happen in one breast and not the other.
-In some cases, we know the cause (infection, bleeding, and radiation), but in most cases, there is no obvious reason.
+In some cases, we know the cause (infection or bleeding), but in most cases, there is no obvious reason.